Sweet and palatable tunes like candied cherries in your mouth, that’s what dream pop darlings The Bilinda Butchers are capable of making.

-If you’re in to indie pop and shoegaze music, or bands like Fazerdaze and Thud, San Francisco based dream pop band The Bilinda Butchers have to be on your watchlist for May’s Hong Kong concerts.
-Currently consisting of Michal Kepsky (vocals and guitar), Adam Honingford (guitar), Lukas Untersteiner (bass) and Brock Lowry (drums), the band will be hitting Hong Kong for the second time on 15 May at The Hub in Wan Chai as presented by Post Wave Music.
-Expect to be showered with soothing wall of sound and a hint of pleasant melancholy.
+If you’re in to indie pop and shoegaze music, or bands like Fazerdaze, Tamaryn and Thud, San Francisco based dream pop band The Bilinda Butchers have to be on your watchlist.
+Currently consisting of Michal Kepsky (vocals and guitar), Adam Honingford (guitar), Lukas Untersteiner (bass) and Brock Lowry (drums), the band talks to us about creating a soothing wall of sound with a hint of pleasant melancholy.

 Interview with Michal Kepsky from The Bilinda Butchers